FoenixRetro/Documentation/f256/quick_start.md

 30 next
 ```

+SuperBASIC is similar to CBM (Microsoft) BASIC but has some differences.
+For eg, note in sample above it's just `next` vs `next i`.
+The first 15 or so pages of the [reference manual](https://github.com/FoenixRetro/f256-superbasic/blob/main/reference/source/f256jr_basic_ref.pdf) are quite instructive.
+SuperBASIC is actually much more powerful and supports structured programming (procedures, blocks etc.)

 `dir` - Run this to display directory of SD card

 Loading & running programs off of the SD card is similarly easy: